-Student feedback: 1:1 tutoring was delivered through MyTutor based on student feedback from last academic year that they felt more comfortable working on their own with a tutor.
-72% found tutoring useful and 63% felt more confident in their subject.
+Student feedback reported that they found tutoring useful and they felt more confident in their subject.
 Comments from students included: 'MyTutor has been really useful for me'.
 'I really enjoy working with the tutor'.
 Students report that their confidence has increased in other subjects.